-Clip 4: Michael Phelps - https://vimeo.com/325096415/667d48dcab
+Clip 4: Phelps - https://vimeo.com/325096415/667d48dcab

-Michael Phelps says 'It's ok to not be ok.
-"What do you think he means?
-Why do you think talking to someone about your anxiety symptoms would be helpful?
-Who would you contact at the school if you or someone you know needs help?
-Would you like someone to reach out to you to check in on you or someone you know?
+- Pass out survey questions during this section that are listed below (survey handout is also on last page of discussion guide).
+Have students turn in questions even if just on an index card with their name on it.
+Teachers can read aloud the questions as students fill out the survey.
+This helps identify those 'silent sufferers' who could use more support. - 2.
+Michael Phelps says 'It's ok to not be ok."
+What do you think he means? - 3.
+Why do you think talking to someone about your anxiety symptoms would be helpful? - 4.
+Who would you contact at the school if you or someone you know needs help? - 5.
+Would you like someone to reach out to you to check in about you or someone you know?